 To simply test for the presence of EMI, switch off all lighting that could be a source of EMI.
 Tune the radio to a weak continually broadcasting station.
 Turn on the LED light(s) one at a time, and then all on.
 If the broadcast signal vanishes after a lamp is energized, it is generating RF interference.

-As an alternative to tuning to a weak continually broadcasting channel, with all the lights off, tune the VHF radio to some quiet channel.
-Adjust the VHF radio’s squelch control until the radio outputs audio noise.
-Re-adjust the squelch until the audio noise is quiet, only slightly above the noise threshold.
-If, after energizing the lights, the radio now outputs audio noise, then the LED light(s) have raised the noise floor.

-The advantage of the weak continuously broadcasting radio test is that it is simple and quick, and can be performed on radios having adaptive or coherent squelch.
-The advantage of the squelch test is that it is a more accurate test and can more readily detect lower levels of interference.
-Note that neither of these tests will ensure that all unintentional interference is reliability detected.
-A spectrum analyser is the most positive instrument for detecting such interference.

 Alternative method using received signal strength indication to test the VHF marine radio for interference

 Marine radios typically use received signal strength indication (RSSI) displays to indicate the strength of a received signal on the radiocommunications channel.
 The RSSI level is usually displayed in a bar graph.